fixsys-max/hulk_test_OKIT/README.md

 Project for Graduated work OK-IT

 Testing website by Selenium WebDriver.
-For example make some tests foe registration form
+For example make some tests for registration form